-Within the Station Gateway Major Opportunity Area, as defined on the Proposals Map, planning permission will be granted for:
+Within the Station Gateway Major Opportunity Area, as defined on the Policies Map, planning permission will be granted for:

 - a.
-A regenerated train station;

-- b.
-New bus station;

-- c.
-High-density Use Class C3 residential units;

-- d.
-New multi-storey or basement car parking;

-- e.
-New Use Class B1 office premises;

-- f.
-A new Use Class C1 hotel; and
+An extended and regenerated train station; - b.
+New bus station; - c.
+High-density Use Class C3 residential units; - d.
+New multi-storey or basement car parking; - e.
+New Use Class B1 office premises; - f.
+A new Use Class C1 hotel; and - g.

-- g.
 New Use Class A1 and Use Class A3 restaurant and cafe uses.